Interdisciplinary Engineering (PhD)

 The IE PhD promotes a research-based curriculum with a set of core courses required of all students in the program.
-Additional coursework is directed by the student's graduate research committee based on the student's area of interest.
+Additional coursework is directed by the student's graduate study committee based on the student's area of interest.
 The planned curriculum must result in training in two or more disciplines, which is defined as courses offered outside the School of Engineering.

 All students in the IE PhD program must complete the following core courses:

 |Journal Club - 4 enrollments of 1 hour each